yext-pages/fins-universal-starter/README.md

 `yext init` - Authenticates the Yext CLI with your Yext account

+`yext types generate search src/types --experienceKey [INSERT EXPERIENCE KEY]` - Generates a new Typescript interface for each vertical in your Search experience.

-`yext pages generate-test-data` - pull an example set of `localData` from your account.
+`yext pages generate-test-data` - Pulls an example set of `localData` from your account.
 This command is packaged within `npm run dev'.

 `npm run build` - Runs a production build against your `localData`: part one of `npm run build:serve`